x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 > q = lambda l: q([x for x in l[1:] if x <= l[0]]) + [l[0]] + q([x for x in l if x > l[0]]) if l else []

-Or that proverbial academic paper verbiage, which although has proper punctuation in place, chain four-plus subordinate clauses, instead of splitting them in multiple sentences.
+Or that proverbial academic paper verbiage, in which the text has proper punctuation in place, but chain four-plus subordinate clauses, instead of splitting them in multiple sentences.
 Let's see a non-academic example of the same issue:

 > The solution, proposed by team A, can address solution X, provided team A finds a way to convince leadership, which might be wary to schedule it for Q1, given the CEO's push for the new design, which has been in discussion for a while.